TITLE Coordinator, Networking

 CLASSIFICATION NUMBER 1560

-The Coordinator of Networking Services is responsible for providing technical management and support of all campus networks.
-Duties include installation, maintenance, monitoring and planning for the network infrastructure to support both academic and administrative responsibilities.
-The Coordinator of Networking Services supervises the networking staff in their support of the University’s networking environment, develops goals and objectives conducive to ongoing and enhanced computing capabilities, and assists in the formulation of strategic planning for both short- and long-term activities.
+The Coordinator, Networking is responsible for providing technical management and support of all campus networks and for assisting the Telecommunications unit as needed.
+Duties include installation, maintenance, monitoring, and planning for the network infrastructure to support both academic and administrative responsibilities.
+The Coordinator, Networking supervises the networking staff in their support of the University’s networking environment, develops goals and objectives conducive to ongoing and enhanced computing capabilities, and assists in the formulation of strategic planning for both short- and long-term activities.

 MINIMUM ACCEPTABLE QUALIFICATIONS